Groups whose identity is defined by changing a paradigm become committed to preserving the original paradigm

 Or: “Never forget that whoever is not against you is for you.”

 In a close analog of “Institutions become committed to preserving the problem they were formed to solve,” a group whose identity is defined by changing a paradigm will tend to become committed to the preservation of the original paradigm in order to not lose their identity.
+If the paradigm changes, their identities as “the ones who are working to change the paradigm” disappears.

 The attempt to preserve the original paradigm may take different forms, but usually follows the pattern of redefining the new paradigm toward greater exclusivity—the earliest “paradigm reformers” tend to reject those who are the earliest “paradigm adopters.”